0GreenClover0/greenclover-bot/README.md

 # GreenClover-bot

 ### Using:
 You probably don't want to use that bot.
+It's actually crap maybe I someday rebuild it.

 ### Bot can:
 - join the channel, leave the channel, play the music, EVEN ***stop the music***